GuestSneeze-OS/GuestSneezeOS-old/README.md

 - Old and incomplete implementations of OpenGL 4.1 and OpenCL 1.2
 - No native Vulkan support.
 - Linux has kernel-level optimizations for Wine.
 - CrossOver Mac, a commercial Wine product, is one of the few ways to run games on macOS.
 It costs money and requires a new license yearly (or a very expensive lifetime license).
+Which as of today is open-source well its not open-source but it is in their [website](https://media.codeweavers.com/pub/crossover/source/)
 The community fork of Wine from CrossOver lacks support for some game launchers, codecs, and translation layers.
 # Features
 - Any computer with an AMD or Intel processor can run GuestSneezeOS.